upchuk/userapp-symfony/README.md

 * All users stored in UserApp.io can login/logout but they must have at least one permission which preferably then needs to correlate with a Symfony role.
 * User information (basic details, permissions and properties) are stored in the Symfony user session upon login to avoid calls to the API on each request.
 This means that this data is only refreshed in the Symfony application when the user logs back in.
-* On each request, a heartbeat is sent to the API to prolong the life of the UserApp.io token.
+* On each request, a heartbeat can be sent to the API to prolong the life of the UserApp.io token.
 This also means that the Symfony session gets destroyed if the UserApp.io token has expired in the meantime -> the user is forced to log back in.
+* You can specify if the heartbeat request should be sent on every request or after a defined number of minutes have passed since the previous one.
-* If you lock a user in UserApp.io, the locked status of the Symfony user gets updated in the next request through the heartbeat (so the user object contains the also the locked status).
+* If you lock a user in UserApp.io, the locked status of the Symfony user gets updated in the next request through the heartbeat.

 ## Installation